 Louise Knox was born in 1822.
 We know little of her life in Ireland, except that she came from a large family of two brothers and five sisters, Louise being the third youngest.
 From what we know, she moved with her older sister, Eleanor, and Eleanor’s husband John Kerr, to the area around Mountain, Ontario.
 While we are uncertain of the date they left Belfast, Eleanor’s first child, Robert, was born in Canada in November of 1840, so the chances are good that they left prior to this date quite possibly in 1839.
 Louise would have been around 16 years old when she started out on her big adventure.
 Settling in Mountain Township with her sister and brother-in-law, she would no doubt have been a great help to her older sister and her young family.

 Patrick Johnston was born in Antrim, Belfast, Northern Ireland in 1819.
-It was said that he was the least educated of all his three brothers and one sister.
+It was said that he was the least educated of his three brothers (John, Samuel and James) and one sister, Eleanor.
 This may have been the reason he decided to leave the security of his home and immigrate to Canada.
 Perhaps as a young man in his 20’s, he was just out looking for adventure.
 We know nothing about his sailing and arrival in Canada.
 The ship on which he sailed most likely took him to Montreal, where he would have then taken a smaller ship up river and then by road to his final destination of Elizabethtown, or what is now known as Brockville.
 What brought him to Brockville is unknown.

 He must have travelled around the area, because on one of his trips to Bytown (Ottawa), he ran into a friend from Belfast who told him that Louise was living in the Mountain area.
 Patrick found his childhood friend Louise.
 They were married around 1845 and settled west of Brockville.
 Their first house was located in what is now Oakland Cemetery.
 The stone foundation can still be seen in the westerly portion of the cemetery, backing onto Grant’s Creek.
 Judging by the size of the foundation the house was small, probably a log house, with a dirt floor and loft for sleeping.